Getting Started

 On a Windows machine, the simplest (but less secure) approach is to hardcode the PAT directly into your script, i.e.

-replace PAT = os.environ["TYBA_PAT"]
+replace PAT = os.environ["TYBA_PAT"] with PAT="your-pat-in-quotes"

 Jupyter Notebook (preferred)